briankoco/hobbes-venv/README.md

 2. **Failed to execute /init during boot process**

-    This is likely also an issue with `-cpu host` on some processor architectures.
+    This is likely also an issue due to `-cpu host`; if you compiled the isoimage on a different system/architecture than you're running on, this error will likely result
-    We have confirmed this issue on AMD EPYC processors.
-Remove `-cpu host` from the QEMU command line

 ## TODO